scripted-adventurer/nfl-no-fans/README.md

 - Paul Brown Stadium (Home of the Bengals) home yards per play

 The below results were the opposite of our prediction for yards per play:
-- FirstEnergy Stadium (Home of the Browns) away yards per play
 - U.S. Bank Stadium (Home of the Vikings) home yards per play
 - Los Angeles Memorial Coliseum (Home of the Rams) home yards per play